oomagnitude/dashy/README.md

 project and take the form `DataPoint[T]`.
 The time raster is in arbitrary units called `timestep`.
 For details of expected format for metrics data, see [metrics-shared](https://github.com/oomagnitude/metrics-shared).

+The [metrics-shared](https://github.com/oomagnitude/metrics-shared) project also contains example data that can be used to render charts in the dashboard application.